 The design requires primarily the choice of a linked list or an array to hold the variables, constraints and the domains of the variables.
 This decision may have a drastic impact on the performance of the algorithms.
-Use your judgement to make your choice of the data structures.
+Use your judgment to make your choice of the data structures.
 Depending on the design of your algorithms, you might revise your decisions at a later stage.

-- 1. Problem instance.
+1. Problem instance.
 Create a data-structure for storing a CSP instance.
-This data structure should have the following fields: - name: the name of the problem, generates one randomly at initialization if none is provided. - variables: pointer to the structure holding the variables. - constraints: pointer to the structure holding the constraints.
+This data structure should have the following fields:

+- name: the name of the problem read from the xml, uses the xml filename if none is provided. - variables: pointer to the structure holding the variables. - constraints: pointer to the structure holding the constraints. - 2.
+Variables.
-2. Variables.
 Create a data structure for storing the CSP variables.

-Each variable must have the following fields:

-- name: the variable name or identifier. - initial-domain: values in the domain of the variable. - constraints: pointers to the constraints that apply to the variable (i.e., constraints in the scope of which that variable appears). - neighbors: pointers to the other variables that share a constraint with this variable. - 3.
+Each variable should have the following fields: - name: the variable name or identifier. - initial-domain: values in the domain of the variable. - current-domain: values in the domain that are still alive (this should be a deepcopy of the intitail-domain). - constraints: pointers to the constraints that apply to the variable (i.e., constraints in the scope of which that variable appears). - neighbors: pointers to the other variables that share a constraint with this variable. - 3.
 Constraints.
 Data structure holding all the constraints in the CSP.
 Again, we will focus on binary constraints.
 If you like a challenge, you may want to generalize your code, now or later to non-binary constraints.